 Jousting is the most spectacular and the most dangerous activity that we engage in.
-It is also one of the few sports in the world where women compete with the man.
+It is also one of the few contact sports in the world where women compete in equal competition with man.
 Some of the best competitive jousters in the world are women.

 Jousting is a specialist activity where two armoured riders engage each other at speed with lances.
 This tests a rider's horsemanship, lance skills and courage under the real pressure of a modern, full contact, competition.